Shikma Bressler: Biography

-Study and research
+Scientific career

 Bressler is a physicist at the Weizmann Institute of Science.
 She completed her bachelor's degree, with distinction, in physics and mathematics at the Technion, where she also completed her master's degree in physics in 2006 and a Ph.D. in 2011.
 In 2012, she joined the faculty at the Weizmann Institute.
+In November 2023 she was nominated as associate professor.

 In 2013, Bressler formed a team at the Weizmann Institute entrusted with the development of detectors and particle physics.
 This team deals with the development of advanced concepts in the field of radiation detectors.
-She is an active researcher at the CERN particle accelerator in Switzerland, where she deals with gathering data from the atlas detector in search of physics beyond the standard model of particle physics.
+She is an active researcher at the CERN particle accelerator in Switzerland, where she deals with gathering data from the ATLAS experiment in search of physics beyond the standard model of particle physics.